CoderDojoDC/CoderDojoDC.github.io/faq/index.md

 Most CoderDojo’s find there’s just to much turn-around from one meeting to the next and, maybe because it’s a free event, it’s hard to find enough people to commit to more than one meeting at a time.
 By opening registration for each meeting, we’re able to accommodate new faces, while avoiding exceeding the capacity of the room.

+### You're called CoderDojoDC, but you meet in Maryland.
+Why?

+First, if your drive takes a while to get to CoderDojoDC, thanks for making the trip.
+Given that we never want to charge anyone for coming to our meetings, we can only meet in low cost or sponsored locations.
+We initially found these in Maryland.
+If you're coming from Virgina, take a look at our partner Dojo, [CoderDojoNova](http://www.coderdojonova.co/).

 ### How does my child earn badges?

 We haven’t worked this out yet - would anyone like to take the lead on this?